When the saint comes dancing in

 But, today is different.
 It’s a public holiday in the village in honour of the patron saint, San Blas (Saint Blaise) and it’s quiet all around.
 It´s barely daylight and I am sleepily making my first cup of tea when I hear a loud noise outside.

-‘That sounds like the cymbal from a brass band,’ says my brain trying to figure out what it is.
+‘That sounds like the cymbal from a brass band,’ says the voice in my head, trying to figure out what it is.

 An umbrella with legs comes along the street from the direction of the church.